-Sensitivity analyses

-We include additional analyses by further carceral facility types in the Supplementary Information (Supplementary Figures 3 – 4).
-We also present results from Figures 1 and 2 with alternative thresholds of 26°C and 30°C (Supplementary Figures 5 - 8).

 Incarcerated vs. non-incarcerated statistics

 Black and Hispanic people are disproportionately represented within state prisons and local jails relative to the general U.S. population and to the state populations in California, Arizona, and Texas (Supplementary Tables 1 and 2).
 Compared to the general U.S. population, incarcerated people have higher rates of unemployment and homelessness (pre-incarceration), are less likely to have at least a high school education and are more likely to have an income of < $22,500 (pre-incarceration).